iridiumtao/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/mlops/README.md

     - `ansible-playbook -i inventory.yml general/hello_host.yml`
         This command runs a small Ansible playbook (`hello_host.yml`) that you prepared to check hostnames.

+5. **Deploy Kubernetes Cluster (`4_deploy_k8s.ipynb`)**
+    - This notebook uses **Kubespray** to automate Kubernetes deployment across the three reserved bare metal nodes.
+    - Kubespray is an Ansible-based tool that simplifies the setup of multi-node Kubernetes clusters on cloud or physical machines.
+    - Run Pre-Kubernetes Configuration Playbook
+        - Before running, ensure that `pre_k8s_configure.yml` contains the correct floating IP (for `node1`) in its vars.

+        ```bash
+        cd ~/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/iac/ansible
+        ansible-playbook -i inventory.yml pre_k8s/pre_k8s_configure.yml
+        ```

+        > What this does:
+        > - Disables firewalld on all nodes to prevent port conflicts with Kubernetes services.
+        > - Configures Docker with an insecure registry for internal usage (registry.kube-system.svc.cluster.local:5000).
+        > - Ensures /etc/docker/daemon.json is correctly populated to allow pulling from internal container registries.
+        > - Ensures Docker is prepared for later container image pulls in kubeadm and ArgoCD.

+    - Deploy Kubernetes with Kubespray
+        This command uses Kubespray to install a full-featured Kubernetes cluster.

+        ```bash
+        cd ~/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/iac/ansible/k8s/kubespray

+        ansible-playbook \
+        -i ~/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/iac/ansible/k8s/inventory/mycluster/hosts.yaml \
+        --become \
+        --become-user=root \
+        ./cluster.yml
+        ```

+        > What this does:
+        > - **Installs Kubernetes components** such as `kubelet`, `kubeadm`, `kube-proxy`, and the container runtime on all nodes.
+        > - **Sets up configuration files and networking**, including `kubeconfig` for control access, Calico as the CNI plugin, and load balancing.

+    - Run Post-Kubernetes Configuration Playbook
+        - After the Kubernetes cluster is successfully deployed, this playbook completes setup and developer tooling.

+        ```bash
+        cd ~/Fine-Tuning-Taiwanese-Hokkien-LLM-for-Medical-Advising/iac/ansible
+        ansible-playbook -i inventory.yml post_k8s/post_k8s_configure.yml
+        ```

+        > What this does:
+        > - Kubernetes CLI setup: Copies admin.conf to /home/cc/.kube/config on node1 and node2 for direct use of kubectl
+        > - Adds user cc to the docker group and restarts the Docker service
+        > - Install Kubernetes Dashboard
+        > - Fix DNS Resolution: Configures system DNS using resolvectl to ensure internal and external names are resolvable
+        > - Installs ArgoCD CLI and server into the argocd namespace and patches the argocd-repo-server with custom DNS configuration
+        > - Install Argo Workflows & Argo Events: Deploys workflows into argo namespace, and events into argo-events

 ## How to Use
 1. **Create a Lease (`CHI@UC` Bare Metal Reservation)**